-- Behavioral Health Treatment professional services and treatment programs, including applied behavior analysis and evidence-based intervention programs, prescribed by a Physician or licensed psychologist and provided under a treatment plan approved by the MHSA to develop or restore, to the maximum extent practicable, the functioning of an individual with pervasive developmental disorder or autism; - Electroconvulsive therapy the passing of a small electric current through the brain to induce a seizure, used in the treatment of severe depression; - Intensive Outpatient Program outpatient care for Mental Health Conditions or Substance Use Disorder Conditions when your condition requires structure, monitoring, and medical/psychological intervention at least three hours per day, three days per week; - Office-based opioid treatment substance use disorder maintenance therapy, including methodone maintenance treatment; - Partial Hospitalization Program an outpatient treatment program that may be in a free-standing or Hospital-based facility and provides services at least five hours per day, four days per week when you are admitted directly or transferred from acute inpatient care following stabilization; - Psychological Testing testing to diagnose a Mental Health Condition; and - Transcranial magnetic stimulation a non-invasive method of delivering electrical stimulation to the brain for the treatment of severe depression.
+- Behavioral Health Treatment professional services and treatment programs, including applied behavior analysis and evidence-based intervention programs, prescribed by a Physician or licensed psychologist and provided under a treatment plan approved by the MHSA to develop or restore, to the maximum extent practicable, the functioning of an individual with pervasive developmental disorder or autism; - Electroconvulsive therapy the passing of a small electric current through the brain to induce a seizure, used in the treatment of severe depression; - Intensive Outpatient Program outpatient care for mental health or substance use disorders when your condition requires structure, monitoring, and medical/psychological intervention at least three hours per day, three days per week; - Office-based opioid treatment substance use disorder maintenance therapy, including methodone maintenance treatment; - Partial Hospitalization Program an outpatient treatment program that may be in a free-standing or Hospital-based facility and provides services at least five hours per day, four days per week when you are admitted directly or transferred from acute inpatient care following stabilization;

+• Psychological Testing - testing to diagnose a mental health condition; and

+• Transcranial magnetic stimulation - a non-invasive method of delivering electrical stimulation to the brain for the treatment of severe depression.

-Treatment for the purposes of providing respite, day care, or educational services, or to reimburse a parent for participation in the treatment.
+• Treatment for the purposes of providing respite, day care, or educational services, or to reimburse a parent for participation in the treatment.